Skip to main content

 • As you learn what works best for you, this procedure will become a simple part of your daily life.
 Pick a time of day to do your irrigations that will work with your schedule, preferably at the same time every day.
 Make sure you choose a time when you won’t be rushed.

-ACE Irrigation Using A Syringe
+ACE Irrigation Using a Syringe

 Supplies: